wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the event venue details on single event pages.
 Fix - Issue related to event widget designs for event calendar.
 Fix - Shortcode related issue.
+Fix – Boostrap dependency on date-timepicker removed for Event calendar.
 Fix - Issue related to filter boxes.
 Fix - Issue related to the design of the single event listing page.
 Fix - Load more button issue.